Overview

 |---|---|---|---|

-| exact | All signals from both fingerprints | Enabled (unless overridden) | Default — all signals with graceful fuzzy tolerance |
+| exact | All signals from both fingerprints | Enabled (unless overridden) | Default.
+All signals with graceful fuzzy tolerance |

-| cross-browser | Hardware signals only (fonts, webgl_gpu_identity, platform, timezone, media_devices) | Enabled | Matching the same device across different browser engines |
+| cross-browser | Hardware-bound signals only | Enabled | Matching the same device across different browser engines |

-| hardware-only | Hardware signals only | Enabled | Explicit hardware-only filter — same signal set as cross-browser, different semantic intent |
+| hardware-only | Hardware signals only | Enabled | Explicit hardware-only filter.
+Same signal set as cross-browser, different semantic intent |

 | engine-only | Engine signals only | Enabled | Detecting browser changes on the same device |

-| strict | All signals | Disabled — hash equality only | Zero tolerance for any signal variation |
+| strict | All signals | Disabled, hash equality only | Zero tolerance for any signal variation |

 | lenient | All signals | Enabled | Maximum tolerance for expected drift |